What is phishing?

 - Trust your instincts.
 Are you expecting the email or does the language or tone feel different to a normal email from that person?
 Phishers will often use pre-prepared, generic responses that won’t have that usual jovial tone that Joe Bloggs normally has when he’s emailing you.
 If something feels off then it’s better to play it safe than open yourself up to compromise.
 You could even call the sender.
 In the recent phishing example above, the phisher was impersonating the sender and responding as them.
 If you’re unsure about an email from a trusted contact and they are asking you for private information, call them.
 It’s worth the 30 seconds it will take to confirm whether the request is real, or if something suspicious is going on.

-For companies, staff training is key
+Staff training is key

 Whilst there are any number of spam-filtering tools and technologies in the market, the best way to prevent attacks is to educate your people about the potential threats, as they are the first line of defence.